 FAQs for Students

 What is the application process and timeline?

-Applications will be accepted between now and 5:00 PM on August 23.
-Applicants will hear about the outcome of their application the week of August 26.
+The application link will be posted live on this page in early August.
+The deadline to apply is August 24.
+Applicants will hear about the outcome of their application the week of August 27.

-I have prior commitments that means I may miss the January travel dates for MLD 337Y and/or MLD 335Y.
+I have prior commitments that means I may miss the January travel dates for MLD 335Y.
 Can I complete the client site travel at another time?

-No. Students must be available to travel for MLD 337Y and MLD 335Y with their classmates in January, and you are required to be present during the specified dates.
+No. Students must be available to travel for MLD 335Y with their classmates in January, and you are required to be present during the specified dates.

 I’m a dual-degree HKS/HBS student in my first year.
-Can I enroll in any of these field courses?
+Can I enroll?

-No – if you are a first-year dual HKS/HBS student, you cannot enroll in classes that are cross-listed between HBS and HKS (MLD 337Y and MLD 335Y).
-However, you may apply to MLD 310 which is only listed at HKS (details on how to apply above).
+No – if you are a first-year dual HKS/HBS student, you cannot enroll in classes that are cross-listed between HBS and HKS (MLD 335Y).

 I’m not from HKS or HBS.
 Can I cross-register?